ipfs/js-ipfs/examples/circuit-relaying/README.md

 #### Configure and run the js or go ipfs node

 We can either use a `go-ipfs` or a `js-ipfs` node as a relay, we'll demonstrate how to set them up in this tutorial and we encourage you to try them both out.
-That said, either js or go should do the trick for the purpose of this tutorial!
+That said, either js or go should do the trick!

 ##### Setting up a `go-ipfs` node